greenpixels/godot-arch/ReadMe.md

 - Add this file or all files to `ignorePatterns:` -> `rule-parent-has-same-name:`

 ### Rule: `"Root Node Is File Name Pascal"`
 Checks whether the file-name and the root-node-name as `PascalCase` inside a `.tscn` file match for the matched files.
-Meaning a scene-file that is named `inventory_grid.tscn` should have a root-node that is named `InventoryGrid.tscn`
+Meaning a scene-file that is named `inventory_grid.tscn` should have a root-node that is named `InventoryGrid`

 I would recommend turning this rule on for every `.tscn`-file.